 St. Helen School creates an unique learning environment which encompasses our Catholic faith, academics, service and extracurricular opportunities promoting a well-rounded educational experience.
 The virtuous surroundings enable our students to excel to their greatest ability in all areas both in and out of school.

 In religion, the primary focus for fifth grade is the Seven Sacraments of the Catholic Church.
 Students also learn the parts of the Mass, specific prayers, and complete activities/projects related to the saints, service, virtues, and our church.
 Students actively participate in weekly Mass with their Faith Family, and fifth graders have the opportunity to participate as cantors and altar servers.
-Additionally, various service projects are performed throughout the year including Operation Rice Bowl, Catholic Schools Week, and other community service opportunities.
+Additionally, various service projects are performed throughout the year included during Catholic Schools Week, recycling throughout the school and other community service opportunities.

 In math, fifth grade continues to build upon skills taught in previous years, with a focus upon decimals, fractions, measurement/data, and geometry.
 Students will have the opportunity to work in groups and pairs, as well as with technology and varied manipulatives.
 Students will also experience real-world problem solving.